nurbilu/Project1_lib/README.md

     add the line : *
     pip install -r requirements.txt

+# progress
+    now backend program(almost complete to complete ): all functions needed by project requirements are done but need complete adjesment to the code when frontend is near finished/done and strated creating frontend program (in progress)

 ### will be finished no more than the 21/01/2024
     remember to change user and pwd in the program for the database